Mining and quarrying statistics - NACE Rev. 2

 As can be seen from Figure 1, the contribution of the various subsectors to the EU’s mining and quarrying total varied considerably depending on whether value added or employment was the basis for the analysis.
 The variation in the relative significance of the different subsectors was even more amplified for some of the derived indicators concerning personnel costs, labour productivity and profitability, as shown in Table 2b.

 At the NACE division level, personnel costs per employee in the EU peaked at an average of €39 400 per employee for the mining of metal ores in 2019, ahead of other mining and quarrying (€37 000 per employee), slightly above the non-financial business economy average (€36 500 per employee).
 A somewhat lower level of average personnel costs was recorded for the mining of coal and lignite (€28 300 per employee).

-Denmark recorded the highest share (22.5 %) of EU value added within the mining and quarrying sector in 2018.
-Poland, as well as the Netherlands and Germany, were also relatively large producers within the EU in value added terms.
-The Polish mining and quarrying employment of more than 144 900 persons was equivalent to more than one third (36.4 %) of the EU total, and was followed by Germany (11.9 %), Czechia and Romania (both 6.1 %).
-The five largest Member States in the mining and quarrying sector accounted for a share of EU value added that was higher than the non-financial business economy as a whole, while in terms of employment it was in line with the non-financial business economy as a whole (see Figure 3).
+Poland recorded the highest share (22.8 %) of EU value added within the mining and quarrying sector in 2019.
+The Netherlands, as well as Germany, were also relatively large producers within the EU in value added terms.
+The Polish mining and quarrying employment of almost 150 000 persons was equivalent to more than one third (38.1 %) of the EU total, and was followed by Germany (10.1 %), Romania (6.3 %) and Czechia (6.2 %).
+The five largest Member States in the mining and quarrying sector accounted for a share of EU value added that was lower than the non-financial business economy as a whole, while in terms of employment it was in line with the non-financial business economy as a whole (see Figure 3).

 The relative significance of the mining and quarrying sector across the EU Member States tended to be highest among those countries specialised in the extraction of fossil fuels: these figures were closely linked to the geological distribution of fossil fuel deposits, which were scarce or non-existent in many of the Member States.
-Bulgaria recorded the highest ratio in mining of metal ores, while Denmark was the most specialised in the extraction of crude petroleum and natural gas.
+Bulgaria recorded the highest ratio in mining of metal ores, while the Netherlands was the most specialised in the extraction of crude petroleum and natural gas.